Google Nest: Nest as a part of Google hardware division

 On February 7, 2018, it was announced by hardware head Rick Osterloh that Nest had been merged into Google's hardware division, directly alongside units such as Google Home and Chromecast.
 It would retain its separate Palo Alto headquarters, but Nest CEO Marwan Fawaz would now report to Osterloh, and there were plans for tighter integration with Google platforms and software such as Google Assistant in future products.
 Shortly after the announcement, co-founder and chief product officer Matt Rogers announced his plans to leave the company.

 On July 18, 2018, Nest CEO Marwan Fawaz stepped down.
 Nest was merged with Google's home devices team, led by Rishi Chandra.
 During the Google I/O keynote on May 7, 2019, it was announced that Google Nest will now serve as the blanket branding for all of Google's home products.
 The Google Home Hub was retroactively renamed Google Nest Hub, while a new and larger version of the product is now available called the Nest Hub Max with both a larger screen and an amplified speaker, for a greater low-end audio experience.
 Also, product lines such as Chromecast, Google Home, and Google Wifi will now be marketed under the Google Nest brand.
 In addition, Nest began to deprecate its own internal platforms, announcing the discontinuation of the existing "Works with Nest" program in favor of Google Assistant going forward, and pushing users to migrate themselves from Nest's account system to Google accounts.
 Google published Nest-specific privacy information outlining a commitment to transparency, not selling personal information, and giving users control of their data.

+In February 2019, a privacy incident affecting the Google Nest Guard system came about.
+The controversy stemmed from the fact that Nest Guard, a security device that was part of the Nest Secure system, contained a hidden microphone that was not disclosed in any product specifications.
+It resulted in a public relations failure.

 Partnership with ADT

 In August 2020 Google announced intent to invest $450 million in ADT Inc. for a 6.6% stake in the company.
-The companies intend to integrate Nest devices with ADT's security monitoring services and eventually make them the "cornerstone of ADT’s smart home offering", according to Nest.
+The companies intend to integrate Nest devices with ADT's security monitoring services and eventually make them the “cornerstone of ADT’s smart home offering”, according to Nest.
 Upon the announcement, the shares of ADT doubled in value and hit all-time high of $17.21.